Omiadze/Memory-Card-Game/README.md

 # Memory Card Game React Project

-Welcome to the Memory Card Game React project!
-This project is a fun and interactive game where players can test their memory skills by matching pairs of cards.
+Welcome to the Memory Card Game React project developed as part of The Odin Project curriculum!
 Below, you'll find information on how to navigate the project, its components, and how to run it locally or access it online.

 ## Components